krakend/krakend-documentation/authorization/jwt-overview.md

 {{% /note %}}

 ## KrakenD JWT implementations
-KrakenD implements both [JWT signing](/docs/authorization/jwt-signing) and [JWT validation](/docs/authorization/jwt-validation) models to protect endpoints from undesired users that are not entitled to use the information.
+KrakenD implements both [JWT signing](/docs/authorization/jwt-signing) and [JWT validation](/docs/authorization/jwt-validation) models to protect endpoints from undesired users that are not entitled to use the information, reinforcing security.

 - [Sign tokens](/docs/authorization/jwt-signing) when you have an internal backend generating tokens and want KrakenD to sign them with the private key.
 - [Validate tokens](/docs/authorization/jwt-validation) issued by a third party, ensuring their integrity and proper claims.